Jsnh1/Practical-Application-1/README.md

 6. Total coupon acceptance rate is ~57%
 7. The most used coupons are for Coffee House
 8. The least used coupons are Resturaunts between 20-50 dollars

+Attached files are the codes plus data set and findings.